specklesystems/speckle-docs-OLD/user/unity.md

 ## Getting Started

-To use this connector you should first install and add a Speckle account by following the instructions in [Speckle Manager](/user/manager).
-Then you can proceed to clone the [Speckle Unity repository on GitHub](https://github.com/specklesystems/speckle-unity).
+Before using this connector, you'll need to follow our standard setup instructions to [install Speckle Manager and add a Speckle account](/user/manager).
+After this, you can proceed to clone the [Speckle Unity repository on GitHub](https://github.com/specklesystems/speckle-unity).

 The repo contains a sample scene named `SpecklePlayground` that shows how to send and receive data from your default account.

-## Editor time Sending and Receiving
+## Editor Time Sending and Receiving

 Coming soon!

-## Game time Sending and Receiving
+## Game Time Sending and Receiving

 Sending and receiving supports either flat and nested structures (such as Grasshopper tress and Dynamo nested lists).